stsievert/salmon/docs/source/getting-started.rst

 2. Upload of a YAML file describing experiment, and ZIP file for the targets.
 3. Upload of a database dump from Salmon.

-These options will be detailed below.
-Throughout the documentation, the YAML file for initialization will be referred to as ``init.yaml``.

-After you launch your experiment and vist ``http://[url]:8421``, you will see a query
+These options are detailed at ":ref:`init`."
+After you launch your experiment and vist ``http://[url]:8421``, you will see a query page:
-page:

 .. _YAML specification: https://yaml.org/